Gramli/Vincreaser/README.md

 git add .
 exit 0
 ```
 Commands run .bat file, stage all edited files to commit and exit.
-If you want to stage only edited files you can specify file name after git add command like `git add E:\GitHub\Vincreaser\Vincreaser\VincreaserApp/VincreaserApp.csproj`
+If you want to stage only edited files you can specify file name after git add command like `git add 'Vincreaser\VincreaserApp\VincreaserApp.csproj'`
 3. Add to pre-commit.bat file this code:
 ```
 //first part is path to installed Vincreaser and second are arguments